1) Course repeat policy

 2) Drop/add dates

-Drop period will extend to the 6th calendar day in a typical semester and add period extend to the 7th calendar day.
-Normally this would mean drop day extends to the first Saturday of the semester and add day to the first Sunday.
+Drop and Add period will extend to the 8th calendar day in a typical semester, excluding holidays when the university is closed.
+Normally this gives students an entire week, plus a weekend, for drop and add activity.
 These periods will be converted to percentages to apply to nontraditional semesters.
-Drop day occurs after 8.5% of the class days (excluding exams) and add day is after 10% of the class days; adjusted to a whole number.
+Drop and add occurs after 11.4% of the class days (excluding exams); adjusted to a whole number.
 Drop/add dates will be available in the 'Calendars' link.

 3) Graduation and Degree Conferral